 If you create a topic that requires 12 partitions, 36 partitions are deducted from the partition quota of the instance that contains the topic.

-After a cluster goes down or is restarted, a small number of messages in the cluster may be reordered.
+If restarts or failures occur in a cluster, a small number of messages in the cluster may be out of order.

-After a cluster goes down, the system automatically selects a new leader from the ISR.
+If failures occur in a cluster, the system automatically selects a new leader from the ISR.

-- For information about the Apache Kafka versions that different editions of Message Queue for Apache Kafka support, see Instance editions.
+- For information about the Apache Kafka versions that different editions of ApsaraMQ for Kafka support, see Instance editions.

 - When you create a topic in a Professional Edition instance, you can set the value of the Storage Engine parameter to Cloud Storage or Local Storage.
-When you create a topic in a Standard Edition instance, you do not need to configure the Storage Engine parameter.
-For information about how to select a storage engine, see Step 1: Create a topic.
+When you create a topic in a Standard Edition instance, the Storage Engine parameter is unavailable.
+For information about how to choose a storage engine, see Step 1: Create a topic.

 - Local storage does not refer to local disks.
-It refers to the storage engine that uses the Apache Kafka-native ISR algorithm.
+Instead, it refers to the use of the native ISR algorithm.